mihalidis/lotr-app/README.md

 * You must have PHP 7.3 installed on your computer.
 If you are using windows like me, https://www.wampserver.com/en/ is useful

+* For Lord of the rings api key https://the-one-api.dev/

 ### Executing program

 ```